UncleSam1966/LH1000/README.md

 Note: Earlier firmware versions don't have the chpasswd function defined in Busybox.

+# Setting the correct date, time and timezone

+By default the system clock is usually stored as UTC.
+Run the following to set the timezone (e.g. Perth, Australia)

+    ln -s /usr/share/zoneinfo/Perth /etc/localtime

+Now synchronise the date and time with your nearest time server (e.g. Australia) by running

+    /usr/sbin/ntpclient -s -h 0.au.pool.ntp.org

 # Making these changes permanant

 To make these dropbear changes permanent, download and extract the archive directly to the device with the following command: